mbernste/mbernste.github.io/_posts/2023-05-29-matrix_spaces.md

 <center><img src="https://raw.githubusercontent.com/mbernste/mbernste.github.io/master/images/matrix_visualize_row_space.png" alt="drawing" width="350"/></center>

 Unlike the column space, the row space cannot be interpreted as either the domain or range of the function defined by the matrix.
-So what is the geometric signicance of the row space in the context of Perspective 3 of matrices (viewing matrices as functions)?
+So what is the geometric significance of the row space in the context of Perspective 3 (viewing matrices as functions)?
 Unfortunately, this does not become evident until we discuss the _null space_, which we will discuss in the next section!

 Null spaces